Frequently Asked Questions

 How do I register for thesis credits?

-You'll need both departmental and Graduate School approval to register for thesis credits.
+You need both departmental and Graduate School approval to register for thesis credits.
 Contact your program advisor, then the Graduate School.
+You may be required to submit the Continuous Enrollment (699) Registration Authorization Form.

 Did you confirm your admission?